appbaseio/reactive-manual/docs/v1/components/MultiDropdownList.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `depends` prop.
+    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `actuate` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI options.
+    DB data field to be mapped with the component's UI view.
+The dropdown list items are filtered by a database query on this field.
 - **title** `String` [optional]
     title of the component to be shown in the UI.
-- **defaultSelected** `string` [optional]
+- **defaultSelected** `Array` [optional]
-    default selected value pre-selects an option from the list.
+    pre-select one or more options from the dropdown list.
+Accepts an `Array` object containing the items that should be selected.
+It is important for the passed value(s) exactly match with the field value(s) as stored in appbase.io app.
 - **showCount** `Boolean` [optional]
     show count of number of occurences besides an item.
 Defaults to `true`.
 - **size** `Number` [optional]